seydx/homebridge-bravia-tvos/README.md

 - ~~TODO: More Inputs (DVB:C, DVB:T)~~
 - ~~TODO: v2 (dynamic platform plugin)~~

+## Changelog
+v2.0:
+Before update to v2.0 be aware to completely deinstall the old version of this plugin!!
+- Dynamic Platform Plugin
+- Bugfixes
+- Performance improvements
+- Ability to add multiple TVs

 ## Contributing

 You can contribute to this homebridge plugin in following ways: